ggopalai/playlist-song-predictor/README.md

 # playlist-song-predictor

-Problem Statement - Given a playlist and a random track, will the track be added to the playlist?
+Given a playlist and a random track pair, will the track be added to the playlist?

-We attempt the above problem statement using various heuristic and ML recommender system models.
+We attempt to solve the above problem using various heuristic and ML recommender system models.